Breakout Groups and “Social Capital”

 Out-of-class group work sometimes gets a bad rap because it can create negative interpersonal dynamics that instructors have to manage.
 However, there are a number of studies that show that group work is worth the extra trouble on the part of the instructor because it teaches students important “soft skills” like communication, time and project management, and engaging effectively with a diverse range of perspectives.
 It also enables students to tackle more complex challenges and questions than they can take on individually.
 (3)

-While nothing can completely eliminate the potential for conflict, there are many strategies that can be used in both fully in-person and flex-hybrid environments to support group success.
+While nothing can completely eliminate the potential for conflict, there are many strategies that can be used in fully in-person, hybrid, and fully virtual environments to support group success.